-Apple’s being a humongous corporation boasts with its 100,000 square-foot wellness center.
-It’s Cupertino facility has a wellness center where the waiting time is reportedly just 5 minutes.
+Apple’s being a humongous corporation boasts with its 100,000 square-foot wellness centre.
+It’s Cupertino facility has a wellness centre where the waiting time is reportedly just 5 minutes.
 Here all the Apple employees can avail services from health to dental care.

 A green campus itself creates an environment of wellness all around it.
 Committed to its stand on conserving the environment, Apple has planted almost 9000 trees in and around its campus.
 The trees planted are all drought tolerant.

 Apple’s revived Parental Leave Scheme now allows its employees to take more weeks off.
 An employee can take a 4 week off before delivery and up to 14 weeks post-delivery.
 Non-birth parents can also avail parental leaves for as much as 6 weeks.